 Request a copy of the master insurance policy and be sure to read the fine print.
 The by-laws can be tricky, so review them with your real estate attorney, so you understand what you are responsible for and what the HOA is responsible for.
 For your own protection, you should buy an individual insurance policy to cover the interior and contents of your unit.
 The master policy likely will not cover damage to personal possessions and interior damage to your unit.
 An experienced insurance agent will review the master insurance policy and make recommendations for personal insurance for your individual unit.

 Lenders are more likely to finance a unit in a building with a high owner-occupancy rate.
 If most of the units are rentals, you may not be able to get a home loan from a lender.
-Absentee landlords may not be as interested as owner occupants in keeping the buildings and grounds well maintained.
+Absentee landlords may not be as interested as owner-occupants in keeping the buildings and grounds well maintained.
 Homebuyers will want to carefully consider whether or not to buy a condo in a building with more renters than owner-occupants.

 10. What are the condominium rules?

 It’s important to know the condominium rules, so you know what is expected and required after you purchase your unit.
 Are pets allowed?
 If so, are there restrictions?
-For example, maybe only cats are allowed or dogs less than a certain weight.
+For example, maybe only cats or dogs are allowed under a certain weight.
 Are there rules regarding storage areas and common areas?
 What about guest parking?
 Are there rules about renting your unit (see below)?
 Make sure to have your real estate attorney review these rules with you, along with the master deed and what is called the declaration of trust.

 11. What is the condominium rental policy?